fairdataihub/fairdataihub.org/blog/f-uji-fairness-assessment.md

 All of these updates were implemented inside the Vue application by injecting an enriched `<script type="application/ld+json">` block into the landing page, so the FAIR-aligned metadata is always rendered with the UI.

+We ran the F-UJI assessment again after these changes and were able to see a 100% score.

 ## Conclusion

+F-UJI is a great tool for assessing automatically the FAIRness of a dataset at the metadata level, and easily identifying required improvements to increase the FAIRness of a dataset.
 After updating the JSON-LD, we reran F-UJI on the dataset.
-The FAIR score increased from 67% to 100%, and every previously failing metric passed successfully:
+The FAIR score increased from 67% to 100%, and every previously failing metric passed.

-- **FsF-F4-01M** – metadata is now fully indexable and machine-readable through improved JSON-LD.
-- **FsF-I2-01M** – registered semantic resources (schema.org, PROV-O, PAV) are declared in `@context`.
-- **FsF-R1-01M** – metadata clearly specifies the content and characteristics of the dataset.
-- **FsF-R1.2-01M** – machine-readable provenance information is exposed via PROV-O.
-- **FsF-R1.3-02D** – data is exposed in community-recommended formats (e.g., DICOM) and surfaced through the `distribution` block.

 Together, these changes strengthened the dataset’s FAIR profile and ensured that the landing page now serves a complete, machine-interpretable metadata record that can be validated automatically on every release.

 ## Acknowledgements